The Core Philosophy

 Step 3a: The Context Burst (Discovery)

-Step 3b: Spec Generation (Design)
+Step 3b: Blueprint Generation (Design)

-• This creates reliable handoff between planning and implementation.
+- This creates reliable handoff between planning and implementation.

 What this gives you

-• Faster shipping with fewer rework loops
+- Faster execution with fewer rework loops

-• Better architectural consistency across sessions
+- Better structural consistency across sessions

-• Stronger accountability when defects appear
+- Stronger accountability when defects appear